sexuality sexual health blog brighton hove

 The “Q” in LGBTQ: How Do I Know if I’m Not Straight?

-The study of sexual orientation has been quite a controversial area of psychology, and one that continues to raise numerous questions.
-What makes a person identify as queer, and what per cent of the population currently identify as such?
+The study of sexual orientation has been quite a controversial area of psychology, raising numerous questions.
+What makes a person identify as queer, and what percentage of the population currently identifies as such?
 Is sexual orientation determined solely by biology, or what role do early learning and other social experiences play?

-As a complex of an issue as sexual orientation is, it is easy to see why many people, particularly young people, struggle in determining their preferences.
-For many teens who are perhaps experiencing their sexuality for the first time thanks to those new, surging hormones, exploring their identity can be exciting, scary, and completely overwhelming.
+Given the complexity of sexual orientation, it is easy to see why many people, particularly young people, struggle with determining their preferences.
+For many teenagers experiencing their sexuality for the first time, thanks to those new, surging hormones, exploring their identity can be exciting, daunting, and completely overwhelming.

 Determining Sexual Orientation

-While many people ‘know’ their sexual orientation, a certain percentage of young people find themselves in a nebulous area.
-No test can be taken to determine if you are gay, straight, bisexual, trans, queer.
-And there is no one way that queer people act.
-The queer population, for example, is just as diverse as the straight population.
+While many people ‘know’ their sexual orientation, a certain percentage of young people find themselves in a grey area.
+No test can determine if you are gay, straight, bisexual, trans, or queer.
+And there is no singular way that queer people express themselves.
+The queer population is just as diverse as the straight population.

-Young people must understand this.
-Just because a young man might be gentle and effeminate does not necessarily make him gay, just as a classically masculine and brash bloke is not necessarily straight.
+Young people must understand this: just because a young man might be gentle and effeminate does not necessarily mean he is gay, just as a classically masculine and brash bloke is not necessarily straight.

 With this definition in mind, here are some questions you can ask yourself to help determine if you might be queer: